-The proposed modelling is designed to simulate the release, dispersion and fate of waste particles from the pens to the immediate area beneath and around the pens, and also to determine their dispersion over a larger domain.
+The proposed modelling is designed to simulate the release, dispersion and fate of waste material from the pens to the immediate area beneath and around the pens, and also to determine subsequent dispersion over a larger domain.

-Three models will be described in this statement: the hydrodynamic (HD) model, a particletracking model, unptrack, used to simulate the dispersion of bath medicines and cumulative solids deposition, and the NewDepomod particle tracking model used to simulate the discharge of waste feed and faeces.
-When the HD and unptrack models have been calibrated and undergone validation runs, they will be used in a sequential manner.
+Three models will be described in this statement: the hydrodynamic (HD) model, a particle-tracking model, UnPTRACK, used to simulate the dispersion of bath medicines and cumulative solids deposition, and the NewDepomod particle tracking model used to simulate the discharge of waste feed and faeces.
 The hydrodynamic model will initially be used to determine the maximum distance that particles released from the farm site will travel in all directions.
 This will dictate the size and shape of the study model domain for the bath medicine model.
-Current velocity fields will then be extracted from the hydrodynamic model and used to provide input data to the particle tracking model unptrack, which will then be run to produce outputs of topical sea lice treatment concentrations.
+Current velocity fields will then be extracted from the hydrodynamic model and used to provide input data to the particle tracking model UnPTRACK, which will then be run to produce outputs of topical sea lice treatment concentrations.

-The use of a calibrated hydrodynamic model to provide spatially-varying current data provides more realistic input data to the particle tracking model, unptrack, compared to the use of a single current dataset from a fixed-location current meter, reproducing the changing flow fields in response to the topography and bathymetry of the small isles domain.
+The use of a calibrated hydrodynamic model to provide spatially-varying current data provides more realistic input data to the particle tracking model, UnPTRACK, compared to the use of a single current dataset from a fixed-location current meter, reproducing the changing flow fields in response to the topography and bathymetry of the regional domain.

-The NewDepomod model will be run under the SEPA standard default approach (SEPA 2019).
+The NewDepomod model will be run under the SEPA standard default approach (SEPA 2019, 2022)